void-intelligence/Nomad/docs/Matrix.md

 // ...

 // Calculates the Dot product between a and b
-// and puts the resulting matrix in c
+// and stores the resulting matrix in c
 Matrix c = a.Dot(b);

 // Can also be written as
 Matrix d = a * b;

 // Calculates the Dot product between a and b
-// and puts the resulting matrix in a a.InDot(b);
+// and stores the resulting matrix in a a.InDot(b);
 ```